MikeEXPR/How-To-Read-App/README.md

 # How to Read a Book App (Proprietary Project)

+-This is an early prototype and the current development is happening in Flutter/Dart-

 ## Description

 "Read What You Love Until You Love to Read" -Naval Ravikant